[This is a multi-part series.]

 Honorary Mention: Give War and Peace a Chance: Tolstoyan Wisdom for Troubled Times by Andrew D Kaufman (2014) — Due out in a couple of months from the present writing time, this one focuses on Tolstoy’s epic which is daunting to most readers.
 The blurbs so far promise that it will be an entertaining and fun book, even for those who have not read Tolstoy.
 Kaufman is a Russian literature scholar and something of a Tolstoy expert, having written other books on the latter.
 With everything going on with Russia and even the Middle Eastern civil wars in our present-day world, it is definitely a timely revisiting of a classic that covers pretty much every theme and situation possible in fiction.

 Honorary Mention: Reading the World: Postcards From My Bookshelf by Ann Morgan (2015) — Although this book is not out yet, it has been getting a lot of press since last year.
 In 2012, British writer, Ann Morgan, decided to spend the year reading books beyond the Western Canon.
-She managed to, through her blog, crowd-source recommendations from readers across the world.
-This was after she’d spent 2011 reading women.
-With this latest, she’s made her way across nearly all 196 countries.
+She managed to, through her blog, crowdsource recommendations from readers across the world.
+This was after she had spent 2011 reading women.
+With this latest, she has made her way across nearly all 196 countries.
 Both projects are, of course, worthwhile endeavors.
 It remains to be seen whether the upcoming book is more a re-packaging of blog posts or something more meaningful and skillful.